Harshith-umesh/arcaflow-plugins/python/kube-burner/README.md

 Which metrics to collect is defined in the [metrics config file](configs/metrics.yaml).
 Please refer to the [example config](configs/indexer_example.yml) to see the necessary input parameters. collection_time parameter defines the time duration for which to collect the prometheus metrics.

-### Note: The plugin should be able to access the kubeconfig of your kubernetes/openshift cluster
+### Note: The plugin should be able to access the kubeconfig of your kubernetes/openshift cluster and kube-burner binary must be downloaded locally.

 ## To test: